Jittor-Image-Models/Jittor-Image-Models/README.md

 - [ ] NFNet-F - https://arxiv.org/abs/2102.06171
 - [ ] Weakly-supervised (WSL) Instagram pretrained / ImageNet tuned ResNeXt101 - https://arxiv.org/abs/1805.00932
 - [ ] Semi-supervised (SSL) / Semi-weakly Supervised (SWSL) ResNet/ResNeXts - https://arxiv.org/abs/1905.00546

+* EfficientnetV2, Swin Transformer and VOLO will be updated before Sep 10th.

 ## Contacts
 If you have any questions about our work, please do not hesitate to contact us by emails.